 Australia & USA Defence

-- An in-depth understanding of ITAR and what is needed from these to ensure compliance;
+- An in-depth understanding of ITAR and what is needed to ensure compliance.

-- An in-depth understanding of EAR and what is needed from these to ensure compliance;
+- An in-depth understanding of EAR and what is needed to ensure compliance.

-- Managing US export controlled items from a practical industry perspective;
+- Managing US export-controlled items, including technology, from a practical industry perspective.

-Goal has provided training, compliance audits and advice to a number of Defence and Defence Industry clients and is fast becoming the ‘go to’ m Program Office and to ensure that their supply chain, comprised of SME’s, is compliant with ITAR.
-Goal has been actively providing these services for the past 18 months enhancing our in-depth understanding of the requirements of ITAR and the EAR and how it is used in day-to-day activities.
+Goal has provided training, compliance audits and advice to several Defence and Defence Industry clients and is fast becoming the ‘go to’ provider to ensure that their supply chains, comprised of SME’s, are compliant.
+Goal has been actively providing these services for the past 18 months enhancing our in-depth understanding of the requirements of Australian export control, the ITAR and the EAR.

-If you would like more information on ITAR or EAR requirements and training, or you would like to arrange for a training course, please contact us.
+If you would like more information on defence export controls and training, or you would like to arrange for a training course, please contact us.